Nduga people

-Nduga is an indigenous tribe in the Central Highlands region of southern Papua, particularly in the Nduga Regency and surrounding areas.
+The Nduga people are an Indigenous ethnic group in the Central Highlands region of southern Papua, particularly in the Nduga Regency and surrounding areas.
 The territory of the Nduga people borders the Dani and Lani to the north, the Asmat to the south, the Damal to the west, and the Ngalik to the east.

 The Nduga tribe is divided into two groups: the Nduga tribe in the hot areas (lowlands), such as in Mapenduma, Central Mbua up to Kora-Lower, Wosak-Lower, Kenyam, Geselma, Wandud, and Alama.
 The second group consists of the Nduga tribe living in cold areas (highlands), such as in Yigi, Upper Mbuwa, Iniye, Upper Wosak, and Upper Kora.

 Etymology

 The name "Nduga" derives from a variation of the pronunciation of the word ndawa, which means people who live off hunting between the stone holes in the southern region of the Jayawijaya Mountains.

 History

 Pesegem people during the Third Southern New Guinea Expedition, 1912–1913.

 The Nduga tribe believes that their ancestors were from the Seinma region in Yahukimo Regency and later they migrated to the Baliem Valley.
 Many explorations were conducted in highland Papua during the early 20th century.
 One of these was the Second South New Guinea Expedition led by Lorentz and composed of the Kamoro and Apo Kayan Dayak tribes in 1909–1910, which successfully met with representatives from the Pesegem tribesman in the south of Mount Trikora, although they failed to reach the Baliem Valley.
 The third expedition in 1912–1913, led by Herderschee, also managed to contact the Pesegem again.
 Pesegem is a Nduga-speaking group considered to be part of the Dani at the time.
 Additionally, the expedition team also encountered the Morup group, though they were not studied further.

 According to a Nduga community leader, when World War II occurred in the 1940s, the Nduga people had already migrated to Tsinga and Alama.
 There was then a migration back to Agimuga in the 1950s because the Dutch opened this area for agriculture and coffee plantations due to the cold climate in Tsinga and Alama.
 In the 1960s, the Dutch government opened up the Kokonau, leading to another Nduga migration, albeit only reaching Mapuru Jaya before stopping at Kwamki.
 The Ndugas became more widely known through evangelization missions by the Zending C&MA (Christian and Missionary Alliance) in 1963, which was led by a Sumatran-born Dutch-American missionary, Rev. Adriaan Van Der Bijl.
 At first, he served in Enarotali.
 Then, at the C&MA conference in Jayapura, he decided to serve in the Nduga region.
 From Hitadipa he went to Jila by plane, then continued on foot to the Nduga territory in Mapenduma.
 As a token of appreciation, he was known by the name Ndugamende, meaning "this missionary belongs to us, the Ndugas," while his second wife, Elfrieda Toews, was known as Ndugakwe, meaning "Nduga woman."